-One object of this invention is to record, using a digital/ video camera or multiple cameras, the image of a person or subject as they would normally look when viewing themselves in a mirror.
-This image is subsequently shown to them 50 on a flat panel video monitor or TV set.
+One object of this invention is to record, using a digital/video camera or multiple cameras, the image of a person or subject as they would normally look when viewing themselves in a mirror.
+This image is subsequently shown to them on a flat panel video monitor or TV set.
 All functions are controlled by either a handheld remote control or by a voice recognition remote control mechanism.
 Captured images may be stored for viewing at a later time.

-panel monitor is utilized, having the ability to be physically rotated 90°, whereby when oriented in portrait mode it functions as an Electronic Mirror, and when oriented in landscape mode is also capable of functioning as a conventional TV set or monitor.
-The rotation of the monitor may be either manual 60 example where a captured image of a subject is split such that or motorized and if motorized, may be controlled by remote control.
+Another object of this invention is that a widescreen flat panel monitor is utilized, having the ability to be physically rotated 90°, whereby when oriented in portrait mode it functions as an Electronic Mirror, and when oriented in landscape mode is also capable of functioning as a conventional TV set or monitor.
+The rotation of the monitor may be either manual or motorized and if motorized, may be controlled by remote control.
 The invention may include an integral TV tuner or satellite/cable receiver, or alternately may simply receive TV programming via video and audio inputs driven by a separate TV receiving device.
-65

-Another object of this invention is that images may be saved either within the invention itself or on a storage device somewhere on a local area network or the Internet for later retrieval by way of a network connection.
+Another object of this invention is that images may be saved either within the invention itself or on a storage device 2 somewhere on a local area network or the Internet for later retrieval by way of a network connection.